onlyjuliuss/onlyjuliuss/README.md

-- 👋 Hi, I’m @onlyjuliuss
+- 👋 Hi, I’m Julius
 - 👀 I’m interested in tech, programming and art
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on anything tech